xcodebeta/SpringRestApi/README.md

     - [The IoC Container and Beans - Spring Documentation](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html)
 - **Data Transfer Objects** (DTO): A simple method of representing data to be transferred from one system to another (common prior to serialization).
 This starter kit uses the DTO pattern in two places: input and output.
 Input classes are stored in `com.bluespurs.starterkit.controller.request` and classes are stored in `com.bluespurs.starterkit.controller.resource`.
 These classes are only used to transfer data into and out of the system.
     - [Data Transfer Object - Patterns of Enterprise Application Architecture - Martin Fowler](http://martinfowler.com/eaaCatalog/dataTransferObject.html)
 - **Repositories and Specifications**: Repositories are a domain-specific (business-specific) abstraction to *Data Access Objects* (DAO), a common design pattern for CRUD (create, read, update, delete) operations on a database.
-Because we use the JPA to manage low-level data access, we avoid the need for DAO which allows us to think about software in a more domain-oriented sense.
-Specifications are simple objects used to locate data in a decoupled, reusable manor.
     - [What is the difference between DAO and Repository patterns? - Stack Overflow](http://stackoverflow.com/questions/8550124/what-is-the-difference-between-dao-and-repository-patterns)
     - [Repository - Patterns of Enterprise Application Architecture - Martin Fowler](http://martinfowler.com/eaaCatalog/repository.html)